ambergreensafety/www.ambergreensafety.co.uk/compliance-and-competent-persons.md

 Amber Green Safety is able to get you fully compliant and can supply a Competent Person Service, removing the need for you to employ and train a dedicated member of staff.
 We’re never more than a phone call away, including emergencies, and we’re fully qualified to represent you.

-### Level 1 - £25 per month for companies with up to 100 employees
+### Level 1 - £30 per month for companies with up to 100 employees

 * Documented membership confirmation
 * Unlimited health and safety advice and guidance by telephone and email

-### Level 2 - £50 per month for companies with up to 100 employees
+### Level 2 - £60 per month for companies with up to 100 employees

 * Documented membership confirmation
 * Unlimited health and safety advice and guidance by telephone and email
 * Annual health and safety policy review
-* Annual status report for all of your activities

-### Level 3 - £100 per month for companies with up to 100 employees
+### Level 3 - £120 per month for companies with up to 100 employees

 * Documented membership confirmation
 * Unlimited health and safety advice and guidance by telephone and email